Paul Reuter (composer)

 Paul Reuter, a native of St. Louis, is an American composer.
-He received his Master of Arts in Music Composition from the University of Missouri.
-His compositions have been performed by the St. Louis Symphony Orchestra, the University City Symphony Orchestra, and others.
+He received his Master of Arts in Music Composition from the University of Missouri-Columbia, and he studied in England with Peter Maxwell Davies.
+His compositions have been performed by the St. Louis Symphony Orchestra, the Hartford Symphony Orchestra, the Fires of London, guitarist Timothy Walker, The 442s, soprano Christine Brewer, St. Louis Women's Chorale and others.
 His works have been broadcast on National Public Radio, American Public Radio, and the BBC.
-He is currently the Executive Director of the Sheldon Concert Hall.
+He was Executive Director of the Sheldon Concert Hall and is currently the Executive Director of Arts & Faith St. Louis.